Did you know that E-bikes turn people into daily cyclists?

-Well, in recent decades, the number of bicycles around the world has been multiplying.
+In recent decades, the number of bicycles around the world has been multiplying.
 The traditional bicycle has always been an environmentally friendly mode of transport with many other advantages over other forms of short to medium range transportation.

-The brightly shining star that is bicycle transportation is only eclipsed by e-bikes which have taken the world by storm.
+This bright shining star that is bicycle transportation is only eclipsed by e-bikes which have taken the world by storm.

 In this article, you will learn the reasons about why we here at electric-biking.com are so infatuated with electric biking.

 An electric bicycle is equipped with an electric motor which is partially (or completely if you are lazy) responsible for the bike's propulsion.
 The power of the engine can range from 150W to 1000 W. The maximum speed achievable by an e-bike ranges from 25 to 50 km / h.